VinnyE/linked-blog-starter-md/publish/Use your circle of competence for better decision-making.md

 ---
-title: "Utilize your circle of competence for better decision-making"
+title: "Use your circle of competence for better decision-making"
 created: May 3, 2023
 ---